 On Roosevelt Island, residents have requested that Main Street be repaved.
 We will work with the appropriate City and State agencies, the Roosevelt Island Operating Corporation, and the Island residents to evaluate Main Street and develop a timetable for completion of this needed work.
-The Board also supports the reconstruction of the Roosevelt Island Bridge, currently scheduled to begin in January 2007 (FY09 #18, 308200517C), and funding for the full reconstruction of the Roosevelt Island Seawall (FY09 #4, 308200507C) which has been breached in several locations.
+The Board also supports the reconstruction of the Roosevelt Island Bridge, currently underway, and funding for the full reconstruction of the Roosevelt Island Seawall (FY10 #5, 308200507C) which has been breached in several locations.